Senior Lecturer School of Art

 I appreciated the wrapped suitcase standing alone on the floor of an art gallery.
 Like other suitcases unclaimed and out of place, it could eventually be blasted open by a security task force only to find, perhaps, undies and Birkenstocks strewn across the floor, distressed.
 Or its contents might reveal an editioned print or indeed a smaller shrink-wrapped suitcase.
 I enjoyed imagining the possible contents.
 For me it was a heightened singular artwork, its contents subsumed into its secure encasement.
 The suitcase may have remained unopened even in the event of winning; as we know, instructions are often disobeyed or misguided.

 As a judge I was expected to declare any conflicts of interest with the finalists.
-Having been a lecturer at the VCA for some time, I knew a number of the artists in the prize personally, including Jessie, who I supervised during her Honours degree in 2015.
-From this intensive period, I got to know Jessie quite well, and know that she is interested in conflicts of interest, and the blurry line of what constitutes one.
+Having been a lecturer at the VCA for some time, I knew a number of the artists in the prize personally, including Jessie, who I supervised during their Honours degree in 2015.
+From this intensive period, I got to know Jessie quite well, and know that they are interested in conflicts of interest, and the blurry line of what constitutes one.
 I believed there was no need for me to declare a special conflict of interest for Jessie.

 On the other hand, I do believe I am faced with a conflict as I compose this letter of support regarding the details of the judging process: apart from our public judges’ statement, I am contractually obliged to keep that process confidential.
 So please accept this as an apology for not being able to elaborate.